Malickmimd/Conway-s-Game-of-life/README.md

 Rules are simples, in a population of cells:
 -a living cell can only survive the next generation if it has only two or three neighbors.
 -a dead cell only survives the next generation if it has only three neighbors.
-My implementation of this game was done in javascript The script.js file contains all the logic of the code: definition of a generation, function which calculates the neighbors of each cell of the given generation, a function which calculates the new generation from the neighbors.
+My implementation of this game was done in Javascript.
+The script.js file contains all the logic of the code: definition of a generation, function which calculates the neighbors of each cell of the given generation, a function which calculates the new generation from the neighbors.
 The main.js file is the entry point for my code, also contains the game's start function.